Renée Schwarzenbach-Wille: Personal life

-After her marriage she chronicled the family life on their Bocken Estate in Horgen near Lake Zürich in a detailed photographic diary.
-At her death she had filled 64 photo-albums, containing approx. 10,000 photos in total.
+The family resided at Bocken Estate in Horgen, Switzerland.

 Although she devoted herself to her husband and family she also had a long-term affair with the German opera singer Emmy Krüger.

 Renée held political sympathies towards Germany, whether the Kaiser, Hitler or Adenauer was in power.
 During her many stays in Munich with her mistress, she saw the rise of Nazism as a way of overcoming the humiliating Treaty of Versailles.
 German diplomats in Switzerland praised her loyalty to the Nazi cause in their reports.
 After World War II, she helped out those Germans who had fled to Switzerland to escape the Allies.

 She is known for her dominating personality and had a difficult relationship with her second daughter Annemarie, writer, photographer and traveller.
 This was partly due to the political differences between the two women: Renée being pro-German throughout the Nazi period and Annemarie holding decidedly anti-fascist views.